What are the school’s arrangements for the admission of children with an Education, Health & Care Plan (EHCP) or a disability?

 What qualifications and training do the staff supporting children with SEND have?

-Our Special Needs Co-ordinator (SENCo) has completed the mandatory National SENCO Award and is a qualified teacher.
-She has many years’ experience working as a SENCo.
+Our Special Needs Co-ordinator (SENCo) is a qualified teacher and has many years experience supporting children with SEN.

 The Senior Leadership Team regularly observes in lessons and the SENCo also observes interventions.
 Feedback is given in order to improve practice.
 Performance Management is conducted with all staff in order to identify targets for professional development.